jprjr/multistreamer-installer/README.md

 haproxy is configured to provide SSL for the IRC port, look at `/etc/haproxy/haproxy.cfg` for its configuration.

-To create more users, just run `htpasswd-auth-server add`, you'll be prompted for a username and password.
+To create more users, just run `postgres-auth-server add`, you'll be prompted for a username and password, or visit https://<domain>/users

 ## License